 Centre of the North Island Walk

+This short walk leads to a viewing platform over a lagoon, where tall trees are reflected in the water.
 From SH 32 turn onto Waihora Rd and travel approximately 3 km on a gravel road before turning left into the Waihora Lagoon carpark.
 The lagoon, 10 minutes walk from the carpark, is one of the most beautiful spots in the park, surrounded by tall rimu and kahikatea.
 Waiharo Lagoon is a shallow ephemeral wetland in a completely natural setting surrounded by swamp forest.
 'Magical' is the only word to describe the lagoon when you see the tall trees reflected in the water.The lagoon can dry out in summer.